The best sushi rice has plump, shiny kernels that retain their firm shape. And while the rice is sticky, it should never be mushy.

 Crushing or breaking the rice kernels leads to mushy rice instead of sticky rice kernels.

-Don’t refrigerate the rice.
+Don’t be tempted to speed things up in the fridge.
 It will dry out and harden your perfectly plump sushi rice.
 Cooked rice is best used for sushi as soon as it cools to room temperature.

 The perfect sushi rice ratios

-One of the best things about Instant Pot sushi rice is that it scales well as long as you keep your ratios correct.
+One of the best things about this Instant Pot rice recipe is that it scales well as long as you keep your ratios correct.

 You don’t need to change the washing, cooking or seasoning methods.
 Simply scale your ingredients and keep the cooking time the same.

-Use a 1:1 ratio of uncooked, rinsed rice to water with this no-soak pressure cooker method.
+Use a 1:1 ratio of uncooked, rinsed rice to water with this no-soak pressure cooker method for white short-grain rice.
+Brown short-grain rice requires a 1:1.5 ratio of rice to water.

-So for every cup of washed, unsoaked rice, add one cup of water.
+So for every cup of washed, unsoaked short-grain white rice, add one cup of water.
+Or for every cup of washed, unsoaked short-grain brown rice, add a cup and a half.

 Sushi vinegar ratios